 Eye contact feels uncomfortable and/or tiring, so I avoid it unless it seems necessary.

 When this episode of depression started about 3 years ago, my hair turned from straight to curly.
 It’s still curly, and mostly up in a ponytail or bun.
 I don’t remember the last time I blowdried my hair.
-I cut my own hair now, and I’m fairly useless at it, but I don’t care sufficiently to be bothered going to a hair salon, I just cut my own hair.
+Since I don’t care sufficiently to be bothered going to a hair salon, I just cut my own hair.

 I shave my legs every so often because I think my massage therapist will judge me if I have full-on furry legs.
 I’m sure it makes no difference to her, but unless things are really grim, I try to keep it up.

 My meds make me fat.
 I’ve accepted that.
 I’m not keen on how that weight has been concentrated on my abdomen, though.
 At least I haven’t had anyone commenting on me being pregnant lately; that was an issue for a while a few years back.
 My boobs are much bigger than they used to be, but that’s more annoying than anything.

 The body has gotten particularly large over the last few months, as my poor physical health has meant I’ve been very sedentary.
 I have far more chins than I ever used to have before.

 My uniform is yoga pants or Gap maternity leggings, a tank top, and a long comfy cardigan.
 Gap’s maternity leggings seriously rock my world, and if they ever stop making them I will probably have to convert to an all-muumuu wardrobe.